Match Agreements and Rules

 Applicants Who Graduated from a Foreign School of Pharmacy

-Applicants who are graduates of a foreign school of pharmacy must provide, prior to registering for the Match, either a copy of their license for each state in which they are licensed, or a copy of their Foreign Pharmacy Graduate Examination Committee (FPGEC) certificate from the National Association of Boards of Pharmacy (NABP).
+Applicants who are graduates of a foreign school of pharmacy that is not ACPE-accredited must provide to PhORCAS, prior to registering for the Match, either a copy of their license for each state in which they are licensed, or a copy of their Foreign Pharmacy Graduate Examination Committee (FPGEC) certificate from the National Association of Boards of Pharmacy (NABP).

 Applicants for PGY2 Positions

-Current PGY1 residents who are interested in continuing their training in a PGY2 residency offered by the same sponsor as the applicant's PGY1 residency (e.g., the same or an affiliated organization) may be able to obtain the position through the Early Commitment Process.
-Applicants who are committed to a position in this manner do not need to register for or participate in the Match.
+Current PGY1 residents who are interested in continuing their training in a PGY2 residency offered by the same organization or the same health system as the applicant's PGY1 residency may be able to obtain the position through the Early Commitment Process.
+Applicants who are committed to a position in this manner do not need to register for the Match or participate in the matching process.

-All PGY1 and PGY2 pharmacy residencies that are ASHP-accredited, have preliminary accreditation, or are in a candidate or pre-candidate status, must offer all positions through Phase I of the Match.
+All PGY1 and PGY2 pharmacy residencies that are ASHP-accredited, or are in a candidate or pre-candidate status, must offer all positions through Phase I of the Match.
 Only residencies conducted by the Indian Health Service and residencies that offer positions exclusively to commissioned pharmacy officers of the Department of Defense or the Public Health Service are exempt.
-Additionally, accredited or accreditation pending international programs conducted outside of the United States are exempt from the Match, although some may choose to participate in the Match with ASHP approval.
+Additionally, international programs conducted outside of the United States are exempt from the Match, although some may choose to participate in the Match with ASHP approval.

 "Pre-candidate" status is granted to a program that has indicated to ASHP that the program intends to apply for accreditation and wishes to participate in the Match in order to meet the ASHP accreditation application requirements.
 Programs interested in becoming Pre-candidates must contact ASHP at email@example.com for additional information.
 The number of times a program that is in Pre-candidate status can participate in the Match will be limited

-The accreditation status of each program is shown in the ASHP Online Residency Directory.
+The accreditation status of each program is shown in the ASHP Residency Directory.